06-reference

 Connections

-Complementary tension with the Creativity Faucet.
+Complementary tension with [[06-reference/2026-04-03-creativity-faucet-mental-model|the Creativity Faucet]].
 The faucet model says run through bad ideas to reach good ones.
 The Magic Moment says once a good idea arrives, capture it with urgency.
 Together they form a complete creative workflow: patience during generation, speed during capture.

-Relevant to Sanity Check revival: when a newsletter topic clicks — a data trend, a founder observation, a contrarian take — the move is to draft immediately, even if rough.
-Justin Welsh’s process provides the structure, but this provides the spark.
+Relevant to [[01-projects/newsletter/index|Sanity Check]] revival: when a newsletter topic clicks -- a data trend, a founder observation, a contrarian take -- the move is to draft immediately, even if rough. [[06-reference/2026-04-03-justin-welsh-newsletter-writing-process|Justin Welsh's process]] provides the structure, but this provides the spark.

-The “first draft goes from nothing to something” principle supports Packy’s approach of sitting in the basement until something hits, then writing it fast.
+The "first draft goes from nothing to something" principle supports [[06-reference/2026-04-03-not-boring-one-year-retrospective|Packy's approach]] of sitting in the basement until something hits, then writing it fast.

-Connects to 06-reference/concepts/compounding-knowledge — the more you write, the more refined your hunches become, and the faster you can trust them.
+Connects to [[06-reference/concepts/compounding-knowledge]] -- the more you write, the more refined your hunches become, and the faster you can trust them.

 Open Questions